How Can We Help Boys and Young Men of Color Heal, Grow, and Thrive?

 Research shows that these boys and young men of color (BYMOC) are more likely to suffer from toxic stress and poor health because of their exposure to violence, chronic poverty, racism, and unconscious bias.
 But the systems charged with protecting their lives, dignity, and wellness—health care, mental health, law enforcement, education, employment, juvenile justice and social services—have generally failed to help young people heal in healthy ways that are also relevant to their culture.

 That’s why the Robert Wood Johnson Foundation is eager to support this next phase of Forward Promise to help BYMOC heal, grow, and thrive in the face of chronic stress and trauma.
 With a new national program office at the University of Pennsylvania’s Graduate School of Education, led by Howard Stevenson and Rhonda Bryant, Forward Promise will examine how current and past traumas impact young people and what organizations and institutions are doing to promote healing from psychological wounds on individuals, families, and communities.
 In short: If it takes a village to raise a child, what does it take to raise a healthy village?

-In a new call for proposals, Forward Promise will support Empowerment Projects to lift up and strengthen organizations that provide culturally relevant and evidence-supported responses to trauma.
-This open call will award up to six organizations a grant of up to $450,000, while three organizations will receive a grant of up to $150,000 over two years.
+Forward Promise supports Empowerment Projects to lift up and strengthen organizations that provide culturally relevant and evidence-supported responses to trauma.

 We're looking for organizations that will partner with groups that work directly with or provide services to BYMOC to foster growth and opportunity.
 The focus is on technical assistance, field building, and supporting efforts to counter the narrative about BYMOC that they do not matter.